 I went to UPLIFT when it first came about.
 Great school and so-so teachers at first.
 Now my cousins go there and there is a change...but for the better.
 Love UPLIFT.

 Uplift Community High School is a public high school in Chicago.
 The principal of Uplift Community High School is Stephanie Yvette Moore.
-465 students attend Uplift Community High School and are mostly Black, non-Hispanic; Asian/Pacific Islander; and Asian.
-8% of the Uplift Community High School students are "limited in English proficiency."
-99% of the 465 students here are classified as "economically disadvantaged", and 96% have subsidized lunches.
-Class size at Uplift Community High School is 15, and the student to teacher ratio is 12:1.
-Prologue is one of the nearest high schools.
+463 children attend Uplift Community High School and identify mostly as Black, non-Hispanic; Asian/Pacific Islander; and Asian.
+8% of the Uplift Community High School students have "limited English proficiency."
+99% of the 463 students here are classified as "economically disadvantaged", and 94% get reduced lunch prices.
+The student to teacher ratio at Uplift Community High School is 12:1.
+Early College High School is one of the nearest high schools.